telerik/xaml-docs/knowledge-base/kb-common-create-implicit-style-in-code.md

 ---
-title: How to an Create Implicit Style in Code
+title: How to Create Implicit Style in Code
 description: How to Add Implicit Style in code-behind
 type: how-to
 page_title: How to Define Implicit Style in Code